 These fasteners have a wood screw with a special bracket that grabs onto the wire strands of the panel.
 Providing a secure connection.

-Other Uses for Cattle Panels
+Other Cattle Panels Fence Ideas

 Gardeners use them in many ways.
 From simple trellises and baskets.
 To laying them on the ground providing grid work for planting at equal spacing.

-Homeowners have come up with countless designs for cattle panels incorporated into residential fence applications.
+Homeowners have come up with countless ideas for cattle panels incorporated into residential fence applications.
 Wood and wire fence designs are extremely popular.
 The rigid wire fence panel creates and excellent infill panel between the wooden framework of these types of fences.

 Other Types of Rigid Wire Fence Panels